 When to visit Greece

 The best times to visit Greece are April-June and September-October.
 The weather is mild and most places have few crowds.
-High season is late June to early September, and prices will reflect that as will the crowds, the number of cruise ships and accommodation availability.
+High season is late June to early September, and prices will reflect that, as will the crowds, the number of cruise ships and accommodation availability.

 Summer is still great, especially for beach time and in some of the lesser-known spots.
 The water is warm, there are blue skies every day and a fun holiday atmosphere.

-Best beach and swimming weather: June to September
+Best beach and swimming weather: June to October

 Best sightseeing weather: March to June and September/October